-- The trail network follows the eastern boundary of the NHS and is linked to the Phase 1 trail system. - Trail crossing located at pedestrian street crossing locations. - Trail overlook opportunity located along norther portion of the trail adjacent to northern storm water management facility. - East/west trail connection across the NHS to connect to Phase 1 trail system. - A portion of trail that follows the edge of the window street (Street H) which may be amalgamated with the municipal sidewalk and boulevard. - The trail continues north of Marvin Avenue and loops around the proposed Secondary School site.
+- The trail network follows the eastern boundary of the NHS. - Trail crossing located at pedestrian street crossing locations. - Trail overlook opportunity located along norther portion of the trail adjacent to northern storm water management facility. - A portion of trail that follows the edge of the window street (intersection of Streets F and I) which may be amalgamated with the municipal sidewalk and boulevard. - The trail continues north of Marvin Avenue and loops around the proposed Secondary School site.